Homemade Char Siu (Roasted Chinese BBQ Pork)

 Suggested Marinating Time

 Marinate the pork for at least 12 hours or up to 3 days.
 The longer the better here – the more the meat soaks up the marinade, the more flavorful your char siu pork will be!
-I like to use a large airtight container or resealable plastic bag for marinating, just be sure to toss & coat well so the meat is well-flavored.
+I like to use a large airtight container or resealable plastic bag for marinating, just be sure to toss and coat well so the meat is well-flavored.

 How to Roast Chinese-Style BBQ Pork